stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 title: Indexes
-summary: Add Indexes to your Data Model to optimize database queries.
+summary: Add indexes to your Data Model to optimise database queries.

 # Indexes

-It is sometimes desirable to add indexes to your data model, whether to optimize queries or add a uniqueness constraint to a field.
+It is sometimes desirable to add indexes to your data model, whether to optimise queries or add a uniqueness constraint to a field.
 This is done through the `DataObject::$indexes` map, which maps index names to descriptor arrays that represent each index.
 There's several supported notations: